John-Abbott-College/1P6-Notes/Markdown/07_pseudocode_comments_coding_process.md

 In pseudo code:

 > Output: How many minutes did you use?
 > Input: number of minutes
 > Calculate charge = number of minutes * .35
 > Display the charge
-> Done